Unquieterpig/VATS/README.md

 ### Headset Management
 - See which headsets are in use, available, or have account conflicts
 - Get recommendations for the next best headset to checkout
-- Automatically prevents multiple headsets from using the same account
+- Prevents multiple headsets from using the same account

 ### Controls
-- Set individual headset priorities (perfect for marking damaged units as "last resort")
+- Set individual headset priorities
 - Hide "Account in Use" headsets to focus on truly available units
 - Double-click any headset to instantly checkout/return
 - Select multiple headsets for batch checkout/return